tengku-21/MiniERPSystem/README.md

 That's all for my mini simple ERP system.
 Thanks for reading.

-And thanks also for the assessment.
+And thanks also for the given assessment.
 I learn new things already.